 Baku Flame Towers

-Baku Flame Towers is a striking new addition to the skyline of Baku.
-Inspired by Azerbaijan’s long history with fire worshipping, the towers are an eternal flame for a modern Baku.
-Located on the Caspian Sea in Azerbaijan, the site is situated on a hill overlooking Baku Bay and the old city center.
+The Baku Flame Towers are a striking and new element in the Baku skyline.
+Inspired by Azerbaijan’s long history of fire worship, the towers are an eternal flame for modern Baku.
+Located on the Caspian Sea in Azerbaijan, the site is perched on a hill overlooking Baku Bay and the old city centre.
+Werner Sobek was responsible for the facade engineering, parts of the structural engineering and construction supervision for this fascinating project.

 Three Towers on a Common Podium